hdc-arizona/graph-drawing-libraries-primer/notes-on-cola.md

 The `axis` supports both `x` and `y` directions.
 The left/right is analogous to top/bottom when the axis is `y`.

 NOTE: If the constraints have cyclic dependency between them, the solver will not apply any constraints.
-[See here](https://github.com/tgdwyer/WebCola/wiki/Constraints) for more details.
+[Click here](https://github.com/tgdwyer/WebCola/wiki/Constraints) for more details.